 320 MHz operation is only allowed in the 6 GHz band in certain regulatory domains.

+NOTE: PSD Masks for 20 to 160 MHz bandwidth in 6 GHz are defined in [4].

 Preamble Puncturing

 IEEE 802.11ax defined preamble puncturing, creating PPDUs for which only part of the full spectrum was used during transmission (creating “holes” in the spectrum).
 P802.11be has added a number of additional preamble puncturing modes and also allows its use for transmissions to a single user (whereas IEEE 802.11ax only defined preamble puncturing for OFDMA transmissions).